 Lower Bokova (English): a rural area located just twenty minutes from Buea

-Douala (French): Homestay with local host, meals provided.
+Douala (French): Homestay with local host, breakfast and dinner provided.

-Buea (English): Homestay with a local host, meals provided.
+Buea (English): Homestay with a local host, breakfast and dinner provided.

 - Population: 19.3 million